EU enlargement

 Planned activities for beneficiaries include:

-The European Commission's Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) provides funding under the third extension of the IPA programme (IPA III).
+The European Commission’s Directorate-General for Enlargement and Eastern Neighbourhood (DG ENEST) provides funding under the third extension of the IPA programme (IPA III).

 The project started in January 2024 and covers activities until 2026.